 There are tons of different factors that come into play regarding what makes California such a great place to grow wine, but the bottom line is that each one wouldn’t be worth much all on its own.
 Like its history with movies and technologies, a mix between forward-thinking entrepreneurs and a fantastic environment in which to work combines to make California viticulture one of the biggest and best things to come out of our state.
 There are a lot of things you can read about why California wine is so good, but ultimately, you know it when you taste it.

 Go to the Next Level with Fruit Growers Supply

 The California wine industry has been around for quite some time, and Fruit Growers Supply has also played an integral role in our state’s agriculture for a long time, too!
 We’ve been serving farmers and agriculturalists around Southern California for over a century, and we have no plans on slowing down any time soon.
-From the everyday tools you need for your daily Southern California viticulture work to the sophisticated irrigation planning you need to bring your operation to the next level, our friendly and knowledgeable experts will be glad to help you out.
-No matter what you need, it’s just another day on the farm to us at Fruit Growers Supply.
+From the everyday tools you need for your daily Southern California viticulture work to the sophisticated irrigation planning you need to bring your operation to the next level, our friendly and knowledgeable pallet, wax, corrugated box, irrigation, and agricultural supply experts will be glad to help you out.

 Your grapes deserve the best, and we’re here to make sure they get it.
 Be sure to get in touch with us today and let us know how we can help you achieve your goals.
 Whether you’re knee deep in California viticulture or tending a humble home garden, you have a friend in Fruit Growers Supply.